pumpkinrat/towerofhanoi/README.md

 ## Usage
 `java Hanoi/Hanoi.java`
-* Run the program without arguments to play all 64 levels.
+* Run the program without any arguments to play all 64 levels.
 * Optionaly append `-l` or `--level` flag followed by number (1-64) to play specific level.
 * Append the flag `-h` or `--help` for more information.